annotorious/project-website-source/content/annotorious/getting-started/osd-plugin.md

 # Getting Started with the OpenSeadragon Plugin

-The __OpenSeadragon plugin__ is an extension to the [OpenSeadragon](http://openseadragon.github.io/)
-viewer for zoomable high-resolution images.
-Click the annotation to edit.
-Hold `SHIFT` while clicking and dragging the mouse to create a new annotation.
+The __Annotorious OpenSeadragon plugin__ is an extension to the [OpenSeadragon](http://openseadragon.github.io/) viewer for zoomable high-resolution images. __Click or tap__ the annotation to edit.
+Hold the `SHIFT` key while clicking and dragging the mouse to create a new annotation.

 {{< inline-osd-demo >}}